Rosie Miller

-Rosie Swann (also Miller) is a fictional character from the BBC soap opera EastEnders, played by Gerry Cowper.
-Her first appearance was 6 September 2004 and she was axed in 2006, with her final scenes airing July 2006.
+Rosie Miller is a fictional character from the BBC soap opera EastEnders, played by Gerry Cowper.
+Her first appearance was on 6 September 2004 and she was axed in 2006, with her final scenes airing in July 2006.

-Rosie is the mother of Mickey Miller (Joe Swash), Dawn Swann (Kara Tointon), Demi Miller (Shana Swash) and Darren Miller (Charlie G. Hawkins).
+Rosie is the mother of Mickey Miller (Joe Swash), Dawn Swann (Kara Tointon), Demi (Shana Swash) and Darren Miller (Charlie G. Hawkins).
 Described as "hardworking", she is heavily protective over her family and makes enemies such as Pauline Fowler (Wendy Richard) and Stacey Slater (Lacey Turner).